mooahmad/prestaconcept.github.io/presta-cms-core/features.md

 Your project can have multiple themes, and you can plug each website on a different one.

-You can administrate you content on each theme.
+You can administrate your content on each theme.
 Basically a theme content is a content available on every page of your site.
 For example, a footer or header block.

 Content is not share between websites so you can have two different websites plug on the same theme but with different content.